 One suggestion: emotionally prepare ahead of time.
 Imagine the critiques that could come forward.
 Then envision yourself taking the best of each point and leaving the hard bits behind.
 When listening to the feedback, try to avoid becoming defensive and check to make sure you clearly understand the points being made.
 Take notes and reflect before responding too quickly.
 For more tips, check out this article on accepting criticism.

 Go old school.
 Meet your chair in person when you can.

 Avoid the possible impediments to communication that can develop with constant emails.
 This is especially critical at the beginning, when you and your supervisor are building out the big picture of your schedule and setting concrete goals.
 Meeting in-person or at least via video conferencing helps build human bonds.
 Two people who are genuinely connected can support each other more effectively.

 Supervision is a relationship like any other.
 It requires trust, knowledge of the ins and outs of academic culture and a clear, concise plan to get you to the finish line.
 Do the “homework” needed ahead of time to make the right choice.
 Your degree might depend on it!

 Unsure of how to proceed with your chair or stuck in a dissertation quagmire?
-Contact Dr. Cara, an experienced dissertation coach who can help you successfully navigate through the process.
+Contact Dr. Cara, an experienced dissertation coach who can help you successfully navigate through the process and complete your dissertation.